 Before joining the IG community, Mr. Dahl served in the Department of Justice as a corruption prosecutor in the Public Integrity Section of the Criminal Division and as a trial attorney in the Civil Fraud Section of the Civil Division.

 Mr. Dahl has received numerous awards for his government service, including the National Intelligence Superior Service Medal, one of the highest awards in the Intelligence Community.
 He also received the Attorney General's Distinguished Service Award.

-Concurrent with his public service, Mr. Dahl has been an adjunct professor at the Georgetown University Law Center since 1992, teaching classes on professional responsibility and public corruption.
+Concurrent with his public service, Mr. Dahl also served as an adjunct professor at the Georgetown University Law Center since 1992, teaching classes on professional responsibility and public corruption.
 Mr. Dahl grew up and attended school in Texas.